Annie Norman, State Librarian and Director, Delaware Division of Libraries

-IMLS staff interviewed state librarians to discuss how their new five-year plans for LSTA Grants to States funds (2013-2017) differ from their past plans (2008-2012), and how they see the needs of library users in their states changing and evolving.
-This post is part of a series and features IMLS Senior Library Program Officer Michele Farrell interviewing State Librarian Daria Bossman.
-Read more about the South Dakota State Library’s priorities in IMLS’ state profile for South Dakota.
+IMLS staff interviewed state librarians to discuss how their new five-year plans for LSTA Grants to States funds (2013-2017) differ from their past plans (2008-2012) and how they see the needs of library users in their states changing and evolving.
+This post is part of a series and features IMLS Senior Library Program Officer Timothy Owens interviewing State Librarian Annie Norman.
+Read more about the Delaware Division of Libraries’ priorities in IMLS’ state profile for Delaware.

 Timothy: Looking back at the prior five-year plan, what did you see as the three most important community needs that you were trying to address with library services?

 Annie: With a priority of being able to measure outcomes at scale, our main initiative was to develop a statewide catalog.
 It took eight years to accomplish the statewide Delaware Library Catalog, but one of the points of creating it was to have live data instead of just annual reports.
 We wanted to make sure that the collection of content could be broad and deep enough to support community needs.

 Since 1995 or so, we’ve been conducting self-directed lifelong learning research to better understand community needs and how to address them.
 Those were the two big objectives: to establish the catalog to enable live data and broad, deep collections, and to be more adept and proactive at lifelong learning.
 Meanwhile, there were lots of related initiatives and grants such as supporting STEM (Science, Technology, Engineering, Math), establishing our Job Centers, and rolling out e-books.

 Timothy: How did the evaluation affect the development of your new plan, and what do you see as the three most important community needs for that plan?